yale-redcap/yes3-exporter/documents/userguide.md

    <img src="media/Exporter_Log_Download.png" width="75%">

-**CONGRATULATIONS!- YOU MADE IT THROUGH THE USER GUIDE.
-YOU ARE AN EXPORTER EXPERT.**
+**CONGRATULATIONS!- YOU MADE IT THROUGH THE USER GUIDE.**

+<c>Excellent work exceeding expectations.
+May all your exports be exceptional.</c>

 # Contact